I apologize for the cheesy-ness of this post.

 If you love Harry Potter and ever go to London, do try to visit the Harry Potter Studio Tour.
 You walk through the doors into the Grand Hall and then explore parts of the sets (inside and out), see costumes, drink butterbeer, see concept art, and learn about how they made the mechanical creatures.
 I've said this a lot while I've been here, but it was perfect.
 Worth every penny.

+In front of the Hogwarts Castle.
 Keep in mind that we were on the second level at this point.
+The castle wouldn't fit in my room at home. |

-Concept Art
+Concept Art |

 This was long.
 Sorry!